Research Assistant Professor of Electrical and Computer Engineering

 - 2011, Bachelor's Degree, Shri Guru Gobind Singhji Institute of Engineering and Technology, Nanded

-Dr. Jaiswal's research includes application of "alternate state variables" such as electrons, photons, phonons, magnetic spins, quantum variables to deliver next-generation hardware fabrics for key application focus areas including (1) Artificial Intelligence and Neuromorphic Computing, (2) Smart Sensors, (3) Smart and Secure Manufacturing, (4) Quantum Information.
+Dr. Jaiswal's research includes application of "alternate state variables" such as electrons, photons, phonons, magnetic spins, quantum variables to deliver next-generation hardware fabrics for key application focus areas including (1) Artificial Intelligence and Neuromorphic Computing, (2) Hardware-Algorithm Co-design for Extreme-Edge Intelligence, (3) Smart and Secure Manufacturing.